V4Fire/Core/src/core/request/README.md

 # core/request

 This module provides API to request/submit data using different runtime engines, like XHR, Fetch, etc.
+The submodules contain different classes to work with HTTP headers, server responses and errors.

 ```js
 import request from 'core/request';